Please note: This post contains affiliate links.

 After raving about the jaw-dropping landscape that I experienced while trekking in Nepal and sharing that I’d like to find a similar place closer to home, a friend recommended hiking in Patagonia.
 Patagonia’s expansive views and sense of serenity took me back to the feelings I had when in Nepal.

-While I’m not usually a morning person, I enjoyed sipping tea while watching the sunrise illuminate the clouds and Cuernos del Paine peaks, bathing them in pink and then golden light.
+Mornings in Chilean Patagonia are glorious.
+I enjoyed sipping tea while watching the sunrise illuminate the clouds and Cuernos del Paine peaks outside our hotel, bathing them in pink and then golden light.

 As the clouds parted, it was mesmerizing to watch Lake Pehoe’s sparkling turquoise shimmer.
 Glacial silt suspended in the water causes this milky luminescent color.